mikofski/JGit4MATLAB/_sources/developers/developers.txt

 parsing function.

 Parsing functions live in a private folder so that they will always be on the same path as :func:`jgit` and :class:`JGit`.
-Each funciton is called ``parseXx.m`` in camelCase where ``Xx`` is the command. *EG: checkout is* ``parseCheckout.m``.
+Each function is called ``parseXx.m`` in camelCase where ``Xx`` is the command. *EG: checkout is* ``parseCheckout.m``.

-The parsing functions are passed in all of the arguments and options called ``argopts`` and return ``parsed_argopts``, which is a cell array suitable for the corresponding method in :class:`JGit`.
+The parsing functions are passed all of the arguments and options, collectively called ``argopts``, and return ``parsed_argopts``, which is a cell array suitable for the corresponding method in :class:`JGit`.

 Each parsing function has a dictionary of Git command line options.
 For example, the dictionary for ``parseCheckout.m`` is as follows::